Integrify-Finland/int-fs7-css-ecommerce-project/README.md

 ## CSS Assignment - 10 points

-- Instructions (you can design an e-commerce website the you like but make sure it has the following)
+- Instructions (you can design an e-commerce website that you like but make sure it has the following)
   - products (2 points)
   - product details (2 points)
   - cart + payment details (2 points)